Generic Name: adalimumab (AY-da-LIM-ue-mab)

 - Humira may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Do not receive a live vaccine (eg, measles, mumps) while you are taking Humira.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are taking Humira.
 Talk with your doctor before you receive any vaccine.

 - Humira may interfere with certain lab tests, including tests for TB infection.
 Be sure your doctor and lab personnel know you are using Humira.